newpatiente2e/docs/docs/20-create-azure-services.md

     It will take approximately 5 minutes to deploy the Azure services.
 So now is a great time to grab a cup of coffee, or tea, or read the next section of the workshop documentation.

     :::

+### List the Azure service keys

+You will need the Azure service keys to configure the patient registration app.
+So, from the terminal window, run the following commands to list the Azure service keys.

+1. Run the following command to list Azure service keys.

+    ```bash
+    azd env get-values
+    ```

+1. Copy all the values from the output to a text editor.
+You will need these values to configure the patient registration app.